Prisjakt/feed-specification/docs/fields/adult.md

 ## Description

 Should be used for tagging products for an adult audience.
-Not used to describe age group, but for specific product types, such as sex toys.
+Not used to describe [`age_group`](/fields/age_group.md), but for specific product types, such as sex toys.